 - Reddened, hard skin

 How is dyshidrotic eczema diagnosed?

 You may be diagnosed by a general healthcare provider or a dermatologist.
-A dermatologist is a healthcare provider who specializes in diseases of the skin.
+A dermatologist is a healthcare provider who specializes in skin diseases.

-Your healthcare provider will ask about your medical history and your symptoms.
+Your healthcare provider will ask about your health history and your symptoms.
 Tell him or her about contact you’ve had to possible irritants.
 You will also have a physical exam.
-Your healthcare provider will need to make sure your symptoms aren’t caused by other conditions.
+Your provider will need to make sure your symptoms aren’t caused by other conditions.
 These may include allergic contact dermatitis, ringworm, herpes, or a rare autoimmune disease.
 You may also have tests such as:

-- Skin scraping or biopsy, to check for infection or other causes of the rash.
+- Skin scraping or biopsy.
+This is done to check for infection or other causes of the rash.

-- Patch skin testing, to look for allergic causes
+- Patch skin testing.
+This test looks for allergic causes.

-- Blood tests, to check for an autoimmune cause
+- Blood tests.
+These are done to check for an autoimmune cause.

 How is dyshidrotic eczema treated?

 - Moisturizing lotion or cream.
 This helps treat dry skin.